Shiyukine/AyMusic-iOS/README.md

 # AyMusic-iOS
-AyMusic allows you to create playlists with music on **Spotify, Youtube, Deezer, Soundcloud, Bandcamp and locally from your computer**.
+AyMusic allows you to create playlists with music on **Spotify, Youtube, Deezer, Soundcloud, Bandcamp and locally from your computer or mobile**.
 You can use this application if you want to create a playlist of music on Spotify but there's some music that you can't find on Spotify but on another platform.

 With AyMusic you can do this without any problems.
 Create a playlist, add your music to one platform and then add it to other platforms and AyMusic will play your favourite music!